kerbach2/kerbach2.github.io/_pages/about.md

 My research currently focuses on the notion of semantic complexity, how it can be quantified, and how it affects language change.
 My current approach is to analyze the difference in the semantic complexity of the count-mass distinction across varities of English, both historical and in the present day.
 I also have ongoing projects looking at the count-mass distinction in Greek, Hungarian, Sorani Kurdish, and Romanian.

-My current research projects are listed below, as are my publications and courses.
+My research projects are listed below, as are my publications and courses.
 My long term research goals include investigating the intra- and extralinguistic constraints on the evolution of grammatical systems like countability.
 Short term reserch goals include developing a better understanding of how countability works in present-day and historical languages, and how these systems have changed over time.
 I am also dedicated to anti-racist language research such as the project [A comparitive corpus study of "race" and "Rasse"](https://das-r-wort.com/), which aims to investigate anti-racist language use and language policy.

-Current Projects
+Projects
 ======
-The evolution of the English countability system: From Old English to Present Day Englishes.
+The evolution of the English countability system: From Old to Present Day Englishes.
 * The evolution of the English countability system, [Project proposal](https://kerbach2.github.io/papers/Countability_in_Old_to_Present_Day_English.pdf).
     * Countability in the history of English: A first look, [Slides](https://kerbach2.github.io/papers/Erbach_2021_Countability_Hist_Eng_first_look_handout.pdf).
     * Semantic change in the history of the English countability system, [Slides](https://kerbach2.github.io/papers/Erbach_2021_Sem_change_Eng_countabiltiy_handout.pdf)